tedneward/Azgaarnoth/Classes/Prestige/GlyphCaster.md

 # Prestige Class: Glyph Caster
-Glyphs are believed to be an offshoot branch of magic dating back to the time of the ancient Eldar, and related distantly to the power of runes.
-Some scholars believe that the power of glyphs are a scaled-down version of Eldar runes, because mortals could not handle the full power of runes, but most importantly, glyphs interact with magic of all forms, enabling glyphs to transcend classes.
+Glyphs are believed to be an offshoot branch of magic dating back to the time of the ancient Eldar, and related distantly to the power of glyphs.
+Some scholars believe that the power of glyphs are a scaled-down version of Eldar glyphs, because mortals could not handle the full power of glyphs, but most importantly, glyphs interact with magic of all forms, enabling glyphs to transcend classes.
 Glpyh casters are highly respected among many races, particularly the dwarves, but much is demanded of them as well.
 Glyph casters guard their secrets jealously, and rarely if ever share them with outsiders.

 Glyph casters apply their legendary affinity for crafting to the mysteries of both arcane and divine energies.
 These intensely focused spellcasters learn how to solidify the energy of a spell into a tangible object, saving it for later release or, in cases of dire necessity, shatter them to produce devastating explosions.